 Depending on complexity and how critical each project is, different types of testing should be applied by the delivery team.
-Those involved in testing should keep in mind the important fact that the OutSystems generates 100% native .NET or Java web applications that run on standard web stacks.
+Those involved in testing should keep in mind the important fact that OutSystems generates 100% native web applications that run on standard web stacks.

 App feedback for continuous delivery

 To reduce the amount of time it takes to incorporate changes into apps, OutSystems offers the ability to properly capture context and user feedback directly - across all devices.